laitifranz/traiNreal/README.md

 ## Features

 ### Gamification
 Gamification is a fundamental factor to create an engaging experience.
 In our version we have created the possibility to use fantasy avatars as personal trainers.
-Moreover, the fact of giving a final reward to the users is especially weighted by the quality of the exercises.
+Moreover, the fact of giving a final reward to the users is weighted on the quality of the exercises.

 We presented the final reward as a *score*, analysing the quality of the squat.
 We adopted the following function:
 $$score(d) = \biggl({\frac{1}{d + 0.5} }-1\biggl)*100$$

 where *d* is the distance computed between the center of the circle presented in the *Squat Analysis* scene and the current position of the head.
 The value is collected every half second.
-The final score has a range between $-\infty$ and 100.
+The final score has a range between $-\infty$ and 100 (higher is better).

+We decided to adopt that function because it has a non-linear behaviour that penalizes the user's error more when it fails to stay in the green area.
+We empirically found the boundaries and adjusted the function for our scope.

 ### Real-time Feedback
 We provide real-time feedbacks to the user in order to evaluate how well the athlete is performing the squat exercise.
 For the evaluation, we take into consideration the movement of the head as suggested in this scientific paper "[The back squat: A proposed assessment of functional deficits and technical factors that limit performance](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4262933/)".

 ### Multi-view perspective
-With this feature, we provide the ability to explore the 3D exercises from all perspectives in order to help the athlete understand how to perform correctly the exercise.
+With this feature, we provide the possibility to explore the 3D exercises from all perspectives in order to help the user understand how to perform correctly the exercise.
+The personal trainer can be stopped in a certain position to see exactly the body pose.

 ### Immersivity
 The trainer has to behave similar to a real human being, emulating a real workout with a personal trainer.

-With AR technology it is possible to see your surrounding environment and avoid losing the orientation and the perceive of the room.
+We decided to use an AR experience instead of a VR one because with a VR experience the user will be detached from reality.
+This entails the loss of the perception of the surrounding environment.
+Due to this, the user may lose the orientation and the perception of the room while it is moving and performing the exercise.

 <!-- GETTING STARTED -->
 ## Getting Started :man_technologist: